The loss of net neutrality: Say goodbye to a free and open internet

 Every conceivable new theory about how one organization should have priority will ensue, and the courts will be clogged deciding the outcome.
 Today, the principle is simple: all traffic gets the same priority, and multimedia can have isochronous priority, but it’s not guaranteed.

-+ Also on Network World: How Trump will attack the FCC's net neutrality rules +
++ Also on Network World: Will the end of net neutrality crush the Internet of Things? +

 Without net neutrality, we will enter an era where ISPs, telcos, carriers and interconnects will all demand that THEIR traffic has priority, and yours does not—unless you pay.
 Let the litigation begin, and the courts glow in the dark in an attempt to sort out what theories of law now hold sway.
 Insert wallet, here.